USMC1941/CS112-Rutgers/Assignments/Polynomials/README.md

 ## Grading Process

--  Your code will be auto-graded by a grading program (grader), that will run several test cases on each of evaluate, add, and multiply.
+-  Your code will be auto-graded by a grading program (grader), that will run several test cases on each of `evaluate`, `add`, and `multiply`.
 -  We will not accept requests to grade any other submission other than the latest submission.

-   For each test case, the result computed by your code will be compared with that computed by our correct code.
+-  For each test case, the result computed by your code will be compared with that computed by our correct code.
 Each test case is a unit of partial credit, so credits for a method are accumulated one test case at a time.
 There is no partial credit within a test case: either your program works on a test case (full credit for that test case), or it doesn't (no credit for that test case.)

    Note that for the `add` `and` `multiply` methods, the auto-grader will examine the resulting linked list, NOT printed output.
 (The auto-grader does NOT use `Polytest` at all - that is just for your use.)
 In other words, the grading script will compare the linked list structure of the correct result with the linked list structure in your implementation.
-For evaluate, the returned float value will be checked.
+For `evaluate`, the returned float value will be checked.

    If you call the `add` method in your `multiply` implementation, be aware that if your `add` implementation does not work correctly, your `multiply` method's correctness will be adversely impacted as well, and you will lose credit for it as well for the failed test cases.